Find out more about the events, projects and initiatives supported by the Catholic Bishops' Conference of England and Wales.

 An in-person pilgrimage and conference in Rome reflecting on the writings and life of Edith Stein and exploring her relevance for life and education today.

-St Mary’s University, in association with Caritas Social Action Network, is pleased to announce a special conference that will be dedicated to exploring the ongoing relevance of 'Gaudium et Spes'.
+St Mary’s University, in association with Caritas Social Action Network, is holding a special conference that will be dedicated to exploring the ongoing relevance of 'Gaudium et Spes'.

 The Holy Father has decided that 2025 will be a year of Jubilee, something which happens every 25 years.
 The theme is “Pilgrims of Hope”.